 Headshot of Brett Yasko

 Brett maintains a one-person design studio working with artists, curators, writers, photographers, filmmakers and educators on publication, exhibition and identity commissions.
-He has worked with Carnegie Museum of Art, Massachusetts Museum of Contemporary Art (MASS MoCA), Wood Street Galleries, Lehmann Maupin Gallery, DelMonico Books/Prestel Publishing, Princeton Architectural Press, The Westmoreland Museum of American Art, The Heinz Architectural Center and Carnegie Mellon's School of Art among others.
-He has designed books that are part of the permanent collections of the Whitney Museum of American Art, the Denver Art Museum and the Rare Book and Manuscript Collection at Columbia University.
+He has designed books that are part of the permanent collections of the Whitney Museum of American Art, the Carnegie Museum of Art, the Denver Art Museum, the Rare Book and Manuscript Collection at Columbia University, the Special Collections at Carnegie Mellon University’s Hunt Library and the Mui Ho Fine Arts Library at Cornell University.

 He holds a BA in Visual Media from The American University in Washington, D.C. and has taught in the School of Design since 2005.